jasonreece/css-burrito/README.md

 **css-burrito** -  an organizational Sass template

-How OCD is your CSS?
-Are you following object oriented conventions?
-Do you adhere to a strict style guide?
-Do you have a hard time sleeping if your properties haven't been alphabetized, or organized into sections like "Positioning" and "Box Model".

-If so, you are a perfect candidate for using a css template like [css-burrito](https://github.com/jasonreece/css-burrito).

 To understand why you would want to use this template, it is a great idea to familiarize yourself with the following css architectures:

 ####[OOCSS](http://oocss.org/) - Object Oriented CSS